 It’s not enough to know some general online and mobile security tips to prevent data theft and protect your privacy.
 You should also follow certain internet safety rules for kids if you want to keep your kids safe online.

 In this article, we will share some cybersafety information and methods of protecting children from online threats using online tools you can install on your devices.

 11 Online Safety And Cyber Safety Rules For Kids

-Here are 11 internet safety rules for parents of young kids to protect your child online.
+If you’re a parent of a young child, you’ll want to know these internet safety rules for parents of young kids to protect your child online.